Data File Convert

 The data conversion process should be a repeatable process with an audit trail.
 The process should be executable as an automated, unattended process.
 Operator intervention during the conversion process should be considered as an exposure to introducing errors into the process.

 Here is what we have done over the years when faced with converting data files between ASCII and EBCDIC.
+In the world of programming there are many ways to solve a problem.
+This documents and the links to other documents are intended to provide a choice of alternatives.

 Item Description

-1. Thirty years ago we wrote mainframe assembler programs to do the data file conversions.
+1 During the 1970's and early 80's we wrote mainframe assembler programs to do the data file conversions.

-2. Twenty years ago we wrote a COBOL program to do the conversion (ANSII/85 COBOL made this a practical matter) and some conversion utilities were being introduced.
+2 During the late 1980's and early 90's we wrote a COBOL program to do the conversion (ANSII/85 COBOL made this a practical matter) and some conversion utilities were being introduced.

-4. Ten years ago we started using Micro Focus DFCONV for flat files in the development and test environments.
+4 At the turn of the century we started using Micro Focus DFCONV for flat files in the development and test environments.

 Today, we take the following approach.